Binge Eating Disorder Treatment

 What is Binge Eating?

 People often say, “I feel like I can’t stop eating.”
-What makes it more difficult is when it is accompanied by a well-meaning, yet critical voice saying, “you should not eat that”, “you’re disgusting”, or other shaming thoughts.
+Critical thoughts such as, “you should not eat that”, “you’re disgusting”, or other shaming thoughts make it worse.

 A. Recurrent episodes of binge eating.
 An episode of binge eating is characterized by both of the following:

-1. Eating, in a discrete period of time (for example, within any 2-hour period), an amount of food that is definitely larger than most people would eat in a similar period of time under similar circumstances.
+- Eating, in a discrete period of time (for example, within any 2-hour period), an amount of food that is definitely larger than most people would eat in a similar period of time under similar circumstances.
+Unlike bulimia nervosa, the binge eating is not followed by purging behaviors.

 D. The binge eating occurs, on average, at least once a week for three months.